adtzlr/cubrium/README.md

 <img src="https://raw.githubusercontent.com/adtzlr/cubrium/main/cube.png" width="75%">

 Cubrium is a toolbox for the definition, solution and post-processing of homogenous loadcases in continuum mechanics of solids (statics).
 It uses [contique](https://github.com/adtzlr/contique/blob/main/test/test_archimedean_spiral.py) for the numeric continuation of the nonlinear equilibrium equations.
-If you use `cubrium` or `contique` in your scientific publications, please cite this my work.
+If you use `cubrium` or `contique` in your scientific publications, please cite my work.
 I'll provide a citable template with a DOI in the future.

 ## Example 101 a.k.a `hello cubrium` 😎
 This is an example which solves a cube with a Saint Venant-Kirchhoff (SVK) material for the case of uniaxial loading.
 In the first step, we `init` a model.